samkitpalrecha/AI_SQL_query_RAG/README.md

 - PostgreSQL-specific query generation with best practices
 - Multi-step validation to ensure accurate responses
 - Error recovery with context-aware query regeneration

-## Contributing

-This is a proof of concept and is not intended for production use.
-This repository is for educational purposes and will not be maintained.
-Please feel free to fork and maintain your own version!

-## License

-MIT License - feel free to use this code for your own projects!